WaterReporter/help.waterreporter.org/_pages/interacting-with-the-community.md

 ---
-permalink: "/getting-started/interacting-with-the-community/"
+permalink: "/interacting-with-the-community/"
 layout: page
 title:  "Interacting with the Community"
 navigation:
   title: "Interacting with the Community"
-  level: 2
+  level: 1
-  parent: "/getting-started/"
+  parent: null
-  order: 5
 ---

 <p>
  Do you have something to say and want to connect with others about their reports?
 Water Reporter allows users to start the conversation by commenting and adding pictures to a report thread.Comments are a great way express concern about  a potential threat to water quality or just let someone know their paddling trip looked like a boat-load of fun.
 Remember that anything you say in the community can be seen by the public, so keep the dialogue appropriate for everyone.